amitojsingh366/bots-topgg-wh/README.md

 A basic [top.gg](https://top.gg) webhook listener
 It listens for a vote and then sends a webhook message to your desired url
+Can be used for multiple bots at the same time

 # License
 bots-topgg-wh is licensed under the MIT License